algomaks/uipath-reusable-library/README.md

 - SFPassword - your production SalesForce password
 - SFSecurityToken - SalesForce security token

+## OpportunityGeneration
-## OpportunityGeneration - this highly reusable component can be used to generate Opportunities in SalesForce.
+This highly reusable component can be used to generate Opportunities in SalesForce.
 It accepts the following configuration arguments:

 - Product - the name of the product the client is interested in
 - SFConsumerKey - SalesForce consumer key